The 12 Best Lash Serums of 2026, Tested & Ranked

 You shouldn't have to pick between results and safety.
 Root 1 is the first prostaglandin-free serum we've tested where we genuinely didn't feel that trade-off.
 Growth numbers that matched hormonal formulas, with a 0% sensitivity rate across 25+ testers.

 These are 2 of our 25+ testers using SOWN Root 1, the top-ranked serum in our guide.
-No filters, no extensions - just daily application over 10–12 weeks.
+No filters, no extensions, just daily application.
+Both testers completed the full 12-week testing period.
 Results vary by individual, but these were representative of what we saw across the panel.

 Plant-based, vegan, strong clean beauty reputation.
 Best applicator design we tested.
 Results take a bit longer but the formula is spotless.